-Rheumatoid arthritis (RA) is a chronic autoimmune disorder which is common among females at an older age.Worldwide prevalence of RA is estimated to be about 0.5%-1%.The cause of RA remains unclear though it has been proposed by previous studies that both genetic and environmental factors play an important role in RA pathogenesis1-3.RA genetic susceptibility is carried by HLA-DRB1\ alleles containing the QK/RRAA or RRRAA motif in their third hypervariable region.
-This motif is known as the shared epitope.
-It is associated with low occurrence of T cells specific for EBV gp110, a replicative phase glycoprotein critical for the control of EBV infection.
+Rheumatoid arthritis (RA) is a chronic autoimmune disorder which is common among females at an older age.
+Worldwide prevalence of RA is estimated to be about 0.5%-1%.
+The cause of RA remains unclear though it has been proposed by previous studies that both genetic and environmental factors play an important role in RA pathogenesis1-3.
+RA genetic susceptibility is carried by HLA-DRB1 alleles containing the QK/RRAA or RRRAA motif in their third hyper variable region.
+This motif is known as the shared epitope4.
+It is associated with low occurrence of T cells specific for EBV gp110, a replicative phase glycoprotein critical for the control of EBV infection5.
 One environmental trigger may be the Epstein-Barr virus (EBV).

-EBV is a double-stranded DNA herpesvirus that is extremely common worldwide, infecting about 98% of the human populationby the age of 40 years.
-It is transmittedthrough saliva.
-It infects and replicates in epithelial cellsand B cells.
-EBV then becomes latent within memory B cells and persists for the lifetime of the host.
+EBV is a double-stranded DNA herpes virus that is extremely common worldwide, infecting about 98% of the human population by the age of 40 years6.
+It is transmitted through saliva.
+It infects and replicates in epithelial cells and B cells.
+EBV then becomes latent within memory B cells and persists for the lifetime of the host7.
 It causes acute infectious mononucleosis.
-It also reported to have association with nasopharyngeal carcinoma, Hodgkin and non-Hodgkin lymphomas, gastric carcinoma, Burkitt lymphoma and other lympho-proliferative disorders in immunocompromised individuals.

-For long time, EBV has been suspected as a possible tiology of autoimmune diseases including RAdue to its high prevalence in the population and its lifelonginfection after primary infection.
+It also reported to have association with nasopharyngeal carcinoma, Hodgkin and non-Hodgkin lymphomas, gastric carcinoma, Burkitt lymphoma and other lympho-proliferative disorders in immune compromised individuals8.
+For long time, EBV has been suspected as a possible etiology of autoimmune diseases including RA due to its high prevalence in the population and its lifelong infection after primary infection 9,10 .
 The association between EBV and RA was first reported by Alspaugh and Tan.
-They reported that sera from RA patients were reactive against a nuclear antigen in EBV-transformed lymphocytes.
+They reported that sera from RA patients were reactive against a nuclear antigen in EBV-transformed lymphocytes11.
 Association between RA pathogenesis and EBV has been linked to molecular mimicry.
-Several EBV antigens share similarities with self-antigens; more specifically, glycine/alanine repeats in EBNA-1 resemble synovial proteins.
-Antibodies against this repeat cross-react with a 62kD protein in RA, but not in normal synovium.EBV DNA loads are higherin mononuclear cells isolated from active RA patients compared to healthyseropositive individuals as well as EBV serology.
-Furthermore, antibodies directed against cyclic citrullinated peptides (ACPA) which are used as confirmatory test for RA diagnosis, were found to react with acitrullinated sequence of Epstein-Barr nuclear antigen-1 (EBNA-1).supporting the association between EBV and RA.
-Ourstudy aimed to investigate the association between EBV and RA via measuring EBV-VCA IgM and IgG in RA patients compared with healthy controls.
+Several EBV antigens share similarities with selfantigens; more specifically, glycine/ alanine repeats in EBNA-1 resemble synovial proteins.
+Antibodies against this repeat cross-react with a 62kD protein in RA, but not in normal synovium^{12,13}.
+EBV DNA loads are higher in mononuclear cells isolated from active RA patients compared to healthy seropositive individuals as well as EBV serology.
+Furthermore, antibodies directed against cyclic citrullinated peptides (ACPA) which are used as confirmatory test for RA diagnosis, were found to react with a citrullinated sequence of Epstein-Barr nuclear antigen-1 (EBNA-1),supporting the association between EBV and RA14.
+Current study aimed to investigate the association between EBV and RA via measuring EBV-VCA IgM and IgG in RA patients compared with healthy controls.